Get Up and Go: Windsor's weather, traffic and gas prices for Wednesday

 How do the roads look?

-- In Ruscom Station (Lakeshore), lane restrictions will be in place on County Road 31 (French Line Road) between North Middle Road and South Middle Road until April 7.
-Temporary traffic lights will be controlling traffic, so expect delays.

-- In LaSalle, a reminder that Sprucewood Avenue will be under construction between Malden Road and Matchette Road for the next two months.
-A new watermain is being installed.
+- A reminder that in LaSalle, Sprucewood Avenue is under construction between Malden Road and Matchette Road for the next two months.

 Ambassador Bridge